 She was awarded a scholarship by the Valencian Institute of Music, and was invited to take part in the concert series “Young Performers” promoted by this entity, performing recitals in various cities in Spain.
 She also got a scholarship by Goethe Institut to study in Berlin.

 Her debut was in 2007 singing “The Messiah” by Handel in Barcelona.
 She has given recitals and participated in musical productions in Spain, Italy, France, Switzerland and Germany singing opera, operetta, oratorio and concert songs.
 She has performed with directors Yaron Traub, Miguel Ángel Gómez Martínez, José Antonio Torres Acosta, Cristóbal Soler and pianists Alan Branch, Manuel Burgueras, Igor Longato, Manel Ruíz and Agustín Manuel Martínez.

 She has developed a professional career as a singer and educator, passing two competitions for official music teachers in vocal pedagogy.
 She is currently professor of singing at the multidisciplinary team Vocal Center that offers professional solutions for voice training, production and consulting.

-She is Director of the delegation of the Spanish Association of Teachers of Singing (AEPC) in the Valencian Region, and the Association of Professional Musicians of Spain (AMPE) and promotes initiatives such as the Day of the Voice and Singing held in Castellón.
+She is Director of the delegation of the Spanish Association of Teachers of Singing (AEPC) in the Valencian Region, member of EVTA and the Association of Professional Musicians of Spain (AMPE).
+She conduce and promotes initiatives such as the Day of the Voice and Singing held in Castellón.

-She directs a monthly radio program “La brújula del canto” on SwingRadio that addresses issues related to voice and singing, and curates a blog under the same name concerning the dissemination of issues related to voice and singing.
+She write the blog “La brújula del canto” that addresses issues related to voice and singing, concerning the dissemination of issues related to voice and singing in spanish language.

 www.isabelvillagar.com www.labrujuladelcanto.com www.vocalcenter.es